 - 1. Set the tow vehicle parking brake. - 2.
 Turn OFF the ignition switch. - 3.
 Go outside and block the RV wheels securely with wheel chocks. - The wheel chocks can be wood blocks or purchased items as long as they prevent the RV from rolling.

 Welded Rear Hitch (If So Equipped)

-- · Maximum load capacity is 300 lbs (136 kg). - DO NOT exceed the Hitch Weight Ratings for your Welded Rear Hitch. - · Failure to do so may void the warranty.
+DO NOT exceed the Hitch Weight Ratings for your Welded Rear Hitch (If So Equipped).
+Failure to do so may void the warranty.

 Unhitching from the Tow Vehicle